 Depending on the model, available options include electric rear window defogger, sliding side door, chrome appearance package, heated power mirrors, power front seats, six-CD stereo, trailer tow package, and keyless entry.

-While its popularity is naturally higher with fleets, the Savana’s rear-wheel drive configuration and numerous seats make it handy for those who need to tow items and also carry more people than a conventional pickup truck.
-Pricing is the same as for the Chevrolet Express.
-Competitors include the Ford E-Series and Dodge Sprinter.
+The Savana’s rear-wheel drive configuration and numerous seats make it handy for those who need to tow items and also carry more people than a conventional pickup truck.